cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 Similarly, you can document functions by adding docstrings to the first line of the function body.
-Here is a multi-line docstring for the `wikipedia.random_page` function:
+Here is a multi-line docstring for the `wikipedia.random_page` function, describing the function parameters and return value, as well as exceptions raised by the function:

 ```python
 # src/hypermodern_python/wikipedia.py